VocabHunter/vocabhunter.github.io/help.md

 Finally, do make sure that you regularly save your session so that you don't lose any of your work.

+### Adding Notes

+When you come across an interesting word you can add a note to it.
+You could use this, for example, to add an explanation, a definition or something that will help you to learn the word.
+Click on the speech bubble icon in the bottom right of the word pane or press "n" and you can type in your note.
+As ever, make sure that you save your session and when you do, any notes you have added to words will also be saved.

 ## Viewing the Results

 ### Viewing the New Vocab